gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 └────────────────────┴────────────────────┴────────────┴─────────┴───────────────┘
 ```

 It can take some time to provision a new cluster, ~30-50 minutes.
-Optionally, you can add `--wait` flag on the cluster creation step, and grid CLI will wait until the cluster is runnung.
+Optionally, you can add `--wait` flag on the cluster creation step, and grid CLI will wait until the cluster is running.

 ### Step 6: Run your workloads in your new cluster